 About the trust

 The community places a high value on our heritage and character building and the government shares that view.
-It will be encouraging further donations by its provision of matching funding for regional heritage repairs dollar-for-dollar, up to a maximum of $10 million."
+It was receiving donations by its provision of matching funding for regional heritage repairs dollar-for-dollar, up to a maximum of $10 million.
+This ceased in May 2014.

-Canterbury’s heritage building stock has suffered irretrievable loss over the past 18 months in the wake of thousands of earthquakes and aftershocks.
-Many of our most prized buildings are gone forever and many more risk demolition.
+Canterbury’s heritage building stock has suffered irretrievable loss over the past three years in the wake of thousands of earthquakes and aftershocks.
+Many of our most prized buildings are gone.

 The Canterbury Earthquake Heritage Buildings Fund (the Trust) exists to provide financial assistance to owners of Qualifying Heritage Buildings so that the precious few heritage buildings which remain and which are feasible to repair might be saved.

-The Trust was formed in late 2010 as a collaboration between the Ministry of Culture and Heritage, Christchurch, Selwyn and Waimakariri Councils and the New Zealand Historic Places Trust with grants from each of those organisations contributing to start up capital.
+The Trust was formed in late 2010 as a collaboration between the Ministry of Culture and Heritage, Christchurch, Selwyn and Waimakariri Councils and Heritage New Zealand with grants from each of those organisations contributing to start up capital.
 A generous $1 million pledge from Fletcher Construction initiated the first significant grant for the restoration and reconstruction of a noted Christchurch Heritage building – the 1882 McKenzie and Willis building in High Street.
-To further support the work of the Trust the Government has pledged to match dollar-for dollar all donations made to the Trust to a maximum of $10 million.
+To further support the early work of the Trust the Government pledged to match dollar-for dollar all donations made to the Trust to a maximum of $10 million.
+This matching of donations ceased in May 2014.

 Alec Bathgate Design